rust-stuco/lectures/week4/slides.md

 thread 'main' panicked at 'byte index 1 is not a char boundary;
 it is inside 'П' (bytes 0..2) of `Привет`'
 ```

+* This happens in the same way that an invalid index causes a panic!

 <!--
 Still preventing weird cases!